Tour type: Small Group

 Highlights: Istanbul Old City, Gallipoli Battlefields, Troy, Pergamum, Temple of Artemis at Ephesus, Pamukkale - Calcium Travertines, Hieropolis

 This 8-day tour is the perfect introduction to Turkey.
 We begin in the ancient city of Istanbul, which still today forms a bridge between east and west as it has for centuries.
 We'll explore the city highlights, and get a first taste of delicious Turkish food, setting out to visit the cemeteries and war memorials at Gallipoli.
 After visiting Anzac Cove, we cross the Dardanelles by ferry and visit the archaelogical site of Troy (with its rather more modern wooden horse).
 Our next highlight is the hilltop ruins of Pergamum, and then the amazing Roman site of Ephesus, one of the best preserved Roman cities in the whole of the Mediterranean.
-We head inland from here to see the strange calcium travertines at Pamukkale and Roman Hieropolis, before driving back to Istanbul via Bursa.
+We head inland from here to see the strange calcium travertines at Pamukkale and Roman Hieropolis, before taking a short domestic flight back to Istanbul.
 Your tour ends back in Istanbul where you can add extra days if you wish to explore the city further.

 If our scheduled departure dates don't work for you, or you would prefer not to travel with a group, then we can also run this tour privately for you.
 Please contact us for more information and prices.

 Upon arrival our staff will meet you at the airport and transfer you to your hotel in Istanbul for the start of your trip.